ajax1990/Getting_cleaning_data/README.md

 7. Cleans special characters from the column names (brackets,dashes etc.)
 8. A list of only mean/std dev. variables is obtained from the merged dataset using grep function.
 9. The aforementioned list is used to subset the merged dataset for only the mean/std dev variables.
-10.The final dataset looks like : id(Subject) Activity(Labelled : Walking/Laying/Sitting etc.) Features.....
+10. The final dataset looks like : id(Subject) Activity(Labelled : Walking/Laying/Sitting etc.) Features.....
 11. Finally for the averages data set  - sqldf package is used to compile a query that gives us the averages of the measurements by "id(Subject)" & "Activity".